Energy Advisor, Leads Specialist

 • Commitment to social and environmental justice

-• Access to reliable transportation and an ability to transport workshop materials to events
+• Access to reliable transportation

-• Demonstrated ability and willingness to build relationships with diverse audiences and work to cultivate an inclusive and supportive environment for program participants and colleagues
+• Demonstrated ability and willingness to build relationships with diverse audiences and work to cultivate an inclusive and supportive environment for program participants and colleagues Ability to evaluate the effectiveness of outreach strategies and to course-correct as well as an ability to accept and integrate constructive feedback

 Team Qualifications

-We will be looking for a variety of skills and competencies across our 4-person Outreach Team.
+We will be looking for a variety of skills and competencies across our Outreach Team.
 Candidates with any of the following qualifications/experience are highly encouraged to apply:

 • Construction, energy auditing, HVAC installation, solar installation, and/or weatherization experience